Nhlobo/AirBnB_clone/README.md

 # AirBnB Clone - The Console

-This console application serves as the cornerstone of Nhlovo Mathebula's AirBnB Clone project.
+This console application serves as the cornerstone of Nhlobo's AirBnB Clone project.
 Inspired by the fundamental concepts covered at Holberton School, the goal is to deploy a server resembling a simplified version of the AirBnB website, offering a command interpreter to manage various objects.

 ## Table of Content
 * [Environment](#environment)